 - The Create Table dialog opens.
 Keep the default entries and click OK.

-Based on your table styles, you’ll see your column filters at the top and rows with alternating color bands.
+Based on your table styles, you’ll see column filters at the top and rows with alternating color bands.

 Add the Excel Slicer